budgiedownunder/maze/docs/README.md

 ## Introduction

-This project is an experimental project for managing and solving mazes.
-The documentation here will help you get started with setup and understand the architecture.
+This is an experimental project that has been created for exploring various programming languages, technologies and language-to-language integration.
+At its core, it contains a set of tools and libraries for managing and solving mazes that are then utilised in various application scenarios.

 ## Project Structure